Ashwag-ta/DisSubFormer/Data_Results/Data/README.md

 * PPI.txt

-Represents the Protein-Protein Interaction (PPI) graph as an undirected edge list.
-Each line specifies an interaction between two proteins.
+Represents the Protein–Protein Interaction (PPI) network as an undirected graph.
+Each line specifies an undirected edge between two proteins.

 * GO_FS.txt

-Encodes a protein similarity graph constructed from Gene Ontology (GO)-based functional similarity.
-Undirected edges connect protein pairs with functional similarity scores > 0.5, and edge weights equal the similarity scores.
+Encodes the GO-based functional similarity (GO-FS) network as a weighted, undirected graph.
+Undirected edges connect protein pairs with GO-based functional similarity scores greater than 0.5, and edge weights correspond to the similarity scores.

 * GO_FS_node_features_ANC2VEC.csv

-Provides precomputed node features for the GO_FS graph.
+Provides initial protein features for the GO-FS network.
 Each row contains a gene ID and its corresponding embedding derived from GO annotations of the protein product encoded by that gene using the ANC2VEC method.

 * Subgraphs.pth